gzmatte/ATR/README.md

 A batch to pre-install and tweak Windows 10.

 > This is a personal use project. [^x]
 [^x]: I JUST DOING THIS FOR LEARNING.
 MAYBE I RECOPILE CODE AND TWEAKS FROM OTHER PEOPLE, GIVING CREDITS.
-IF U WANNA REMOVE THIS CONTACT ME ON DISCORD @mate.o
+IF U WANNA REMOVE THIS CONTACT ME gzmatte.github.io

 ### ★ [Download here](https://github.com/gzmatte/ATR/releases/download/1/ATR.bat)